quicwg/datagram/draft-pauly-quic-datagram.md

 Application protocols using datagrams might need to differentiate categories or flows of datagrams being transmitted over a single QUIC connection.
-Each application protocol is expected to define its mechanism for adding flow identifiers or similar mechanisms to the datagram payload being sent over the QUIC transport.
+Each application protocol is expected to define its own mechanism for adding flow identifiers or similar mechanisms to the datagram payloads being sent over the QUIC transport.

 ## Acknowledgement Handling